 If you’re calling for help, read What You Need to Know When You Call a Shelter or Safe House.

 What do you think of these tips and resources on how to survive abusive parents when you can’t move out?
-While I can’t offer advice on your specific situation, I do read every comment.
-I encourage you to respond to other readers’ comments if you feel led, and to share your experience.
-Writing often brings clarity and insight, and can help you process your feelings.
+Share your story.
+Read through the comments, respond if you feel led.

 - How are you coping with abusive parents?